R2H: Building Multimodal Navigation Helpers that Respond to Help Requests: The R2H Benchmark

 \subsection{Respond during Interaction Task}

-The Respond during Interaction (RdI) task challenges the ability of helper agents to cooperate consistently with the task performer agent.
+The Respond during Interaction (RdI) task challenges the ability of helper agents to cooperate consistently with the task performer.
 Similar to the RDH task, the RdI task involves a pre-trained task performer agent predicting navigation actions based on dialog histories.
-However, unlike the RDH task, no dialog history is initially provided in the RdI task.
-The task performer agent initiates inquiries $\hat{q}_i$ for help when needed and navigate based on the ongoing dialog between itself and the helper agent $\hat{h}_i = \{ \hat{q}_0, \hat{r}_0, \dots, \hat{q}_i, \hat{r}_i \}$, where $\hat{r}_i$ is the real-time responses from the helper agent to $\hat{q}_i$.
-As a result, the dialog $\hat{h}_i$ as a result of interaction serves as the primary source of guidance for the task performer agent, making the consistent quality of the helper agent's responses crucial for successful navigation.
+However, unlike the RDH task, no dialog history is initially provided in the RdI task, and the helper agent needs to respond to the navigation inquiries from the task performer constantly during the navigation.
+The task performer agent initiates inquiries $\hat{q}_i$ for help when needed and navigates based on the ongoing dialog between itself and the helper agent $\hat{h}_i = \{ \hat{q}_0, \hat{r}_0, \dots, \hat{q}_i, \hat{r}_i \}$, where $\hat{r}_i$ is the real-time responses from the helper agent to $\hat{q}_i$.
+The dialog $\hat{h}_i$ as a result of interaction serves as the primary source of guidance for the task performer agent, making the consistent quality of the helper agent's responses crucial for successful navigation.
+Additionally, since there is multi-turn helper-performer cooperation involved in the RdI task, the helper's communication efficiency can be evaluated by the number of conversation turns required for a fixed performer's outcome.